Skip to main content

 State Falls Prevention Coalitions

-Falls prevention coalitions can bring together organizations and providers that need to collaborate to reduce falls, identify state or community needs, recommend policy changes, and build capacity.
+Falls prevention coalitions bring together organizations and providers to collaborate to reduce falls, identify state or community needs, recommend policy changes, and build capacity.
 Explore each State Falls Prevention Coalition, including their goals, objectives, and activities.

 Falls Prevention Fidelity Hub